The application window for the 2021-2022 Quality Improvement Award is closed. View application details.

 Each application is reviewed by a committee consisting of a selection of representatives from the Quality & Innovation Program and the Council.
 A patient advisor is also included as a member of the review committee.
 The Review Committee considers the below questions when assessing each application:

-- Is the applicant qualified and ready to undertake the project and complete it within 1 year?
+- Is the applicant qualified and ready to undertake the project and complete it within one year?

 - Is the scope of the project something that is achievable by the applicant within the planned setting?